-Upon any such vacancy occurring in any office with at least six months remaining in the then-current term, it shall be filled by a special election of the Voting Members, after giving effect to the normal progression of remaining officers from Treasurer to Vice-Chair, and Vice-Chair to Chair, with the special election to fill each office for the balance of the remaining term, and with such officers so elected subject to normal progression rules as identified in Section 1 for succeeding terms.
+Upon any such vacancy occurring in any office with at least six (6) months remaining in the then-current term, it shall be filled by a special election of the Voting Members, after giving effect to the normal progression of remaining officers from Treasurer to Vice-Chair, and Vice-Chair to Chair, with the special election to fill each office for the balance of the remaining term, and with such officers so elected subject to normal progression rules as identified in Section 1 for succeeding terms.

 Upon vacancy of the Past-Chair, the immediate former Past-Chair will be requested to serve an additional term in their place.
-In the event the immediate Past-Chair is unable or unwilling to serve an additional term, the Vice-Chair will move to the position of Past-Chair, Treasurer to Chair, and both Treasurer and Vice-Chair positions will be filled will a special election or at the Annual Meeting.
+In the event the immediate former Past-Chair is unable or unwilling to serve an additional term, the Vice-Chair will move to the position of Past-Chair, Treasurer to Chair, and both Treasurer and Vice-Chair positions will be filled will a special election or at the Annual Meeting.

 Upon vacancy occurring among any Regional Representatives elected from within a geographic region, the Region shall fill such position for the balance of the then-current term, and pursuant to Article VIII, Section 2.